sneppy/vue-pony/README.md

 # vue-pony

-**vue-pony** is a intuitive and easy to use interface to interact with your REST API.
+**vue-pony** is an intuitive and easy to use interface to interact with your REST API.

 When designing this library I was inspired by [PonyORM](https://ponyorm.org/), an awesome ORM library for Python that I use for my backend.